SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <h2 id="what-are-all-those-bots-doing-there">What are all those bots doing there?</h2>

-To make our live easier we have the support of five bots that you either can interact with or make you aware of posts that might need our attention.
+To make our lives easier, we have the support of six bots that either you can interact with or which make you aware of posts that might need our attention.

+All bots that post in the room have to be cleared by the Room Owner team.
+Without their prior approval, bots will be kicked from the room as soon as they appear.

+If you are interested in bots and/or bot development, you might want to visit [SOBotics](https://chat.stackoverflow.com/rooms/111347/).

 <a id="bots-smokey"></a>**Smokey (aka Smoke Detector)**
-The Smoke Detector is a  headless chatbot that detects spam or offensive content, then posts links to it to chatrooms for review.
+SmokeDetector is a  headless chatbot that detects spam or offensive content, then posts links to it to chatrooms for review.
 It is created and maintained by the [Charcoal team](https://github.com/Charcoal-SE).
-In the SOCVR room we only get reports for Stack Overflow.
+In SOCVR, we only get reports for Stack Overflow.

 Smokey is for tracking spam, and offensive content.
 It is **not** for stalking